lewinpauli/selenium/README.md

 If you want to run the script locally outside of an container make shure to have docker, python, chrome, chromedriver and the python modules: selenium and pyyaml installed
 (the dependencies will otherwise be automatically installed within the docker container)

+My goal was it to write the script as universal as possible so you can edit it for your website

+I also recommend to take a look at seleniumbase and the browser-extension katalon.
+With this you can record your own website behaviour and import it in seleniumbase, but for my usecase the website was not compatible